OpenLightingProject/buildbot/README.md

 See http://www.opendmx.net/index.php/OLA_Buildbot for instructions on setting up a buildslave.

-There is a cronscript that runs on the server which pulls from the git repo and reloads the buildmaster.
+There is a cronscript that runs on the server (update.sh) which pulls from the git repo and reloads the buildmaster.
 Any changes submitted should go live in 5 minutes.